temporenc/temporenc/README.rst

 Introduction
 ============

 *Temporenc*  is a serialisation format to represent date and time information as raw byte strings.

-It has the following characteristics:
+*Temporenc* has the following characteristics:

 * **Flexible**